newdub/uw_boundless/README.txt

 UW Boundless - A Bootstrap 7.x-3.0 Sub-theme for Drupal.

+I'm adding this to the top of the newdub/uw_boundless theme.
+Wondering what will happen to the messages on github once I push it.
+About to find out I guess...

 REQUIREMENTS
 ---------------
 1. UW Boundless requires Bootstrap 7.x-3.0 base-theme.
 Download Bootstrap 3 for Drupal (https://www.drupal.org/project/bootstrap).